-Plates of moist gravel: Beneficial insects and other small arthropods will sometimes come to shallow birdbaths, but ground dwellers, like beetles, will appreciate a plate or pie pan that’s been filled with pebbles or clean gravel and water, placed on the ground.
+Plates of moist gravel: Beneficial insects and other small arthropods will sometimes come to shallow birdbaths, but ground dwellers—like beetles—will appreciate a plate or pie pan filled with clean pebbles or gravel and water, and placed on the ground.
 Just be sure the water doesn’t rise above the gravel so that no one drowns.

 It looks like we may be in for a very hot summer throughout most of the Northwest.
 Providing water in your garden will attract wild visitors and maybe even save lives.